Lee Hanee: Film and television

 Lee then played Queen Daemok in the 2015 historical drama Shine or Go Crazy, which depicts a fictional romance between a cursed Goryeo prince and the last princess of Balhae.
 The same year, she starred in the science fiction film Sori: Voice From The Heart.

-In 2016, Lee starred in the comedy drama Please Come Back, Mister.
+In 2016, Lee starred in the comedy drama Come Back Mister.
 Lee was praised for her chemistry with co-star Oh Yeon-seo, whom she has acted with in her previous project Shine or Go Crazy.
 In 2017, Lee played famous gisaeng Jang Nok-su in the historical drama The Rebel.
 She won critical praise for her portrayal, and won several acting awards.
 The same year, she featured in crime thriller Heart Blackened and action comedy film The Bros.

 In 2019, Lee starred in the comedy film Extreme Job as a narcotics detective.
 The film became the second-most successful Korean film ever with 16 million tickets sold.
-The same year, she starred in comedy crime drama The Fiery Priest as a prosector.
+The same year, she starred in comedy crime drama The Fiery Priest as a prosecutor.
 The drama was a commercial success with over 20% in ratings.
 Both projects proved Lee's versatility and contributed to her rise in popularity.

 In 2021, Lee starred another SBS drama One the Woman with Lee Sang-yoon, Jin Seo-yeon and Lee Won-keun, making a small screen comeback in two years.
 She played dual roles as Jo Yeon-joo, a smart but corrupted prosecutor (which is similar to her previous drama The Fiery Priest) and Kang Mi-na, an illegitimate daughter of a chaebol who is abused by her family and her husband's family.
 The drama was a hit with the last episode achieving 3.2 million viewers and a rating of 17.8%.
 For her successful portrayal of dual character with polar opposite personality, she earned a top excellence award and daesang nomination at 2021 SBS Drama Awards.

 Personal life

 Lee has been actively involved in voluntary work for several organizations such as UNICEF, Compassion and World Vision.
 She serves as the Goodwill Ambassador for Beauty Mind Charity and Korea Green Foundation.
 Lee holds a third degree black belt in Taekwondo, and is a scuba diver and a competitive skier.
 She is of Christian faith and once followed a vegetarian diet.
 But she began eating meat and fish for her own freedom according to her.